inventit/moat-iot-get-started-vagrant/README.md

 This Vagrantfile itself configures proxy settings for `maven2` and `git` where the plugin doesn't care.

+#### Disabling SSL for npm

+In some cases, npm package installation may cause timeout.
+You can choose HTTP rather than HTTPS for downloading packages via `npm`, which should be faster (insecure though).

 #### Known Issue

 After completing `vagrant up` command, the console complains as follows: